 Below are answers to the most frequently asked questions about college bedding by DormSmart shoppers, including twin XL.
 Please contact us if you require assistance prior to buying bedding for college.

 Is there a difference between twin and twin XL bedding?
 Yes, 5 inches!

 Typically, the width of the mattress remains the same for both sizes, 39".
-In our research, reviewing campus housing information, we have come across a few 36" wide mattresses.
+However, we have come across a few campus with 36" wide mattresses.

 How long is Twin XL bedding sold by DormSmart?

 - Comforters, Duvet Covers & Inserts = 90 to 98" Extra Long

 - Twin XL Sheets, Bed Skirts, Mattress Covers & Toppers = 80" Extra Long

 How does DormSmart identify bedding as twin XL?